INFLUENTIAL MOVIES THAT YOU MUST WATCH

 A true story about three African American women at NASA.
 This film sheds light on Katherine Johnson who was the brains in one of the biggest operations in history as they launch an astronaut into orbit and restore faith in the world.

-This story goes behind the truth of African American women in the industry, and how times truly changed thanks to these inspiring women.
+This story goes behind the truth of Black women in the industry, and how times truly changed thanks to these inspiring women.

 READ MORE – Hidden Figures